 The prospect of being labelled with a disorder can seem terrifying.
 Before I was told I had anything, I thought I was perfectly fine.
 That was until I realised I wasn’t.
-And it was so, so scary, and I can’t really describe the feeling of being twelve years old and as a doctor tried to explain to me what all these letters stood, I just cried.
+And it was so, so scary.
+I can’t really describe the feeling of being twelve years old and, as a doctor tried to explain to me what all these letters stood for, I just cried.

 I promise you, it is not as obvious to other people as it is to you.
 I spent the first month or so after being diagnosed in a panicky state, and whenever someone said something like ‘I’m a bit OCD about how I arrange my pencils!’
 I would turn around in fear.

 The key to coming to terms with it is taking it slow, only telling the people you think should know and also speak to others who have experience with whatever you may be dealing with.
 Each person reacts to each thing differently, so it’s hard to summarize it all in one article, but I swear that talking to others with the disorder can help.
 I don’t want to say other sufferers, because that makes it seem drab and dreary, which in truth, it probably is.
 But it’s not the end of the world, despite it feeling like that, and hearing others journeys can be more inspiring than you think.

 The one key thing someone said to me was ‘you were this way before you got diagnosed, you just know what’s up now,’ and that is still very significant.
 In retrospective, you’re still you.
 Nothing has changed.
 Before you were diagnosed, you may have thought everything was fine, and you would have adapted to dealing with the undiagnosed disorder.
 And in a way, that’s beneficial because you already knew how to deal with it.